kyletolle/talks/denver_startup_week_webooks/index.md

 ### And it's still not Real-Time™
 ___
 Additionally, to approach acting in real-time, they have to poll more and more frequently.
-Except that, even when polling faster, they won't have truly Real-Time™ data.
+Except that, even then, they won't have truly Real-Time™ data.
 ------